QED1224/Toontown-Resources/Guide.md

 ## Did using Trap give Lure an accuracy boost? <a name="trap-1"></a>

-Yes, Trap gags always count as a hit on the cog, regardless if the Trap is actually triggered or not.
-If one again considers the conditions in the [bonus section](#bonus), Trap meets the following conditions.
+Yes, Trap gags always counted as a hit on the cog, regardless if the Trap was actually triggered or not.
+If one again considers the conditions in the [bonus section](#bonus), Trap met the following conditions.

 - It is not the same track as Lure;
 - It always counts as a hit on the target

-Now, one of the following must also be true:
+Now, one of the following also needed to be true:

 - Both Lure and Trap are single-cog, and the target is the same.
 - The Trap is multi-cog.
 - The Lure is multi-cog.

-So, the only scenario in which Trap will not give Lure an accuracy boost is if both Lure and Trap are single-cog, and the target is different.
+So, the only scenario in which Trap did not give Lure an accuracy boost was if both Lure and Trap were single-cog, and the target was different.

-Multiple Traps do give multiple boosts, with an accuracy boost of up to +60 to the Lure being possible.
-Of course, this requires multiple cogs in play for the Traps to be layed out.
+Multiple Traps did give multiple boosts, with an accuracy boost of up to +60 to the Lure being possible.
+Of course, this required multiple cogs to be in play for the Traps to be layed out.

 ### Battle Simulations